 Another innovative way Prof. Nicholls is presenting his Ancient Rome model is through big screen presentations.
 Using Kubity’s screen mirroring feature, he can walk or fly around his models in real-time with students, making his courses more interactive while providing more depth to the history being discussed.
 Check out the Baths of Caracalla here.

 “The overall point is that 3D content, once made, can be used, shared and explored in many different ways that lend themselves to imaginative use in teaching contexts.”

 Kubity also offers instant AR and VR exploration.
-And although not mandatory, students seeking a more immersive experience can download the free Kubity AR and VR companion apps available on the Apple and Google Play Stores.
+And although not mandatory with the course, students seeking a more immersive experience can try it out by clicking the AR or VR feature from the dropdown menu in Kubity Go.

 Professor Nicholls has occasionally used AR and VR in his classes, and is exploring these features and looking for more ways to incorporate them in the future.

 *Billing currency is based on location.
 VAT may apply.